 A boat trip to Thirasia, the Santorini of 50 years ago

 Imagine being able to travel to Santorini as it was before the cosmopolitan vibe.
 To when the landscape was all about raw volcanic beauty rather than whitewashed glitz and glamour.
-Well, on Thirasia - one of the islands you can see from Santorini as you look across the caldera – you don’t have to imagine.
+Well, on a boat trip to Thirasia - one of the islands you can see from Santorini as you look across the caldera – you don’t have to imagine.

-So to take a day trip there is to be given a rare glimpse into the past.
-To a version of Santorini when it was a rough diamond, with just over 300 inhabitants, and a slow-paced, unchanging way of life that will, most likely, still be the same 50 years from now.
+So visiting gives you a rare glimpse of what Santorini was like with just over 300 inhabitants and a to slow-paced, unchanging way of life that will, most likely, still be the same 50 years from now.

 The main town of Thirasia is built just above Korfos, at the island’s highest point.
 It’s got the same dramatic clifftop feel as Santorini, but with views from the other side of the caldera.
 You’ll find traditional Cycladic houses, narrow streets and small village shops.
 It’s worth carrying on the path south of Manolas.
 You’ll get to the church of Prophet Elias, probably the best viewpoint.